The All-American Rejects

 The All-American Rejects (often abbreviated as AAR) are an American rock band formed in Stillwater, Oklahoma, in 1999.
 The band consists of lead vocalist and bassist Tyson Ritter, lead guitarist and backing vocalist Nick Wheeler, rhythm guitarist and backing vocalist Mike Kennerty, and drummer Chris Gaylor.
 Wheeler and Ritter serve as the band's songwriters; Wheeler is the primary composer and Ritter is the primary lyricist.
 Although Kennerty and Gaylor are not founding members, they have appeared in all of the band's music videos and on all studio releases except for the band's self-titled debut.

 The group achieved mainstream success with their debut self-titled studio album The All-American Rejects, released in 2002 on the DreamWorks Records label.
 The album was certified platinum by the Recording Industry Association of America (RIAA) and spawned the successful single "Swing, Swing".
 The band's second studio album Move Along brought the group further mainstream success in 2005, producing the hit singles "Dirty Little Secret", "Move Along", and "It Ends Tonight", all of which charted in the top fifteen on the Billboard Hot 100 chart, while Move Along was certified triple platinum in 2024 by the RIAA.
 Their third studio album When the World Comes Down was released in 2008 and was later certified platinum in 2024 by the RIAA.
 Its lead single "Gives You Hell" became The All-American Rejects' most successful song to date, peaking at number 4 on the Billboard Hot 100 chart and the top 5 in many other countries.
-"Gives You Hell" was certified 9× multi-platinum for sales of over 9 million shipments in the United States by the RIAA in 2024.
+"Gives You Hell" was certified Diamond for sales of over ten million shipments in the United States by the RIAA in 2026.
 Kids in the Street, the band's fourth studio album, was released on March 26, 2012, and debuted at number 18 on the US Billboard 200.
 On October 30, 2015, the group released a new single named "There's a Place".

 The All-American Rejects have sold over 12 million albums worldwide.
 They were ranked No. 73 on the "Hot 100 Artists of the 2000s" and No. 183 on the "Billboard 200 Artists of the Decade" list.
 The band has continued to tour, and released the singles "Sweat" on July 7, 2017, and "Send Her to Heaven" on their new label Epitaph on July 16, 2019.
-On March 22, 2025, their fifth studio album, Sandbox was announced.
-The lead single, the title track, was released April 24, 2025.
-The second single, "Easy Come, Easy Go", was released June 5, 2025.
+On March 22, 2025, their fifth studio album, Sandbox was announced; it was ultimately released on May 15, 2026.